VTC-HQ/Prompt-System/README.md

 # Prompt-System
-An extensive compilation of prompts utilized throughout our system
+An extensive compilation of prompts utilized to build our systems.